pydicom/pynetdicom/dev/_sources/tutorials/create_scu.rst.txt

 ----------------------------

 By itself our output isn't very helpful in understanding what's going on.
-Fortunately, by default *pynetdicom* has lots of logging output, which can be sent to the terminal by calling :func:`~debug_logger`:
+Fortunately *pynetdicom* has lots of logging output, but by default its configured to send it all to the :class:`~logging.NullHandler` which prevents warnings and errors being printed to ``sys.stderr``.
+This can be undone by importing :mod:`logging` and setting ``logging.getLogger("pynetdicom").handlers = []`` or by adding your own logging handlers.

+If you need to troubleshoot, then a quick way to send the debugging output to ``sys.stderr`` is by calling :func:`~debug_logger`:

 .. code-block:: python
    :linenos: